The Essentials

 Comb, brush, ponytail holders and a headband is really helpful to keep your hair tame while you are in bed for the first week.

 Moisture… listen, there is never an excuse, keep the moisturizer going.
 It feels good to self-care.
+(Best Lotion ever!)

 If you wear contacts and/or glasses, do not forget (I did).

 OK, let’s talk wiping… you know where…. some procedures make this difficult.
 Diep flap is one of them.
 Mastectomy was doable.
 This stage doesn’t last long, but this is one thing you want to be prepared for.
 Some hospital stays will cover the duration of this stage, but many do not.
-I will link to some tools that I think help others and I found a helpful video online as well I will link to for wipe-strategy, because we this matters, a lot!
+I will link to some tools that I think help others and I found a helpful video online as well I will link to for wipe-strategy, because we this matters, a lot! (wiping wand,NOTE: I have not tried this, but it feels important to list something here.

 Medical & Home Supplies

 Drain management system, lanyard, pins, or drain pouch.
+Your doctor will provide pins at minimum.

 Gauze pads, possibly multiple sizes if you are having a surgery with additional operations sites (diep flap).